 - Montana is 5th among U.S. states in treatment centers servicing or accepting federal military insurance.
 Utah is ranked one spot worse at spot 6.
 One spot better is Vermont, ranked 4 in the U.S.

-- Montana ranks 7th in treatment centers servicing/accepting computerized substance abuse treatment per 100,000 residents.
-One spot worse is Nebraska, ranked 8 in the U.S. Missouri is ranked one spot better at spot 6.
+- Montana ranks 7th in treatment centers servicing/accepting medicaid per 100,000 residents.
+One spot worse is Nebraska, ranked 8 in the U.S. One spot better is New Mexico, ranked 6 in the U.S.

 Known as “Big Sky Country,” Montana is a scenic, sparsely populated western state that relies on ranching, farming, mining and tourism for its income.
 Finding recovery resources in Montana can be challenging, especially if you live in one of the state’s remote rural areas.
 No single approach to treatment will work for every addict or alcoholic.
 The more you know about your treatment options in Montana, the better prepared you’ll be to find a rehab center that offers the effective care you deserve.